mori-b/aioconnectors/README.md

     logger=None, use_default_logger=True, default_logger_log_level='INFO', config_file_path=<path>

-config\_file\_path can be the path of a json file like the following, or instead you can load its items as kwargs, as shown in aioconnectors\_test.py
+config\_file\_path can be the path of a json file like the following, or instead you can load its items as kwargs, as shown in the basic example later on and in aioconnectors\_test.py
 You can use both kwargs and config_file_path : if there are shared items, the ones from config_file_path will override the kwargs.

 Here is an example of config\_file\_path, with ConnectorManager class arguments, used to create a connector